 With that in mind, we decided that artificially redacting real FOIA pages would prove to be much more feasible.
 It was important to us though, that we were asking the users to “unredact” words rather than have them apply more redactions to a document.
 Enter #FOIApoetry, inspired by the Newspaper Blackout project of author and artist Austin Kleon.

 ##How we did it To create a tool that could generate a tweet based on a PDF, we needed to have machine readable text.
 The PDFs we are using are old.
 Most of them were originally written in the ’70s and are uncomfortably legible to the human eye.
 They certainly aren’t naturally readable to a computer.
-We could have tried OCRing the PDFs we intended to use, but since we were constraining this project to three documents it was faster to just type them out by hand, including placeholders for every instance of a redaction.
+We could have tried OCRing the PDFs we intended to use, but since we were constraining this project to three documents it was faster to just type them out by hand, including placeholders for every instance of a redaction or simply use an online merger.

 As a designer, my goal was to preserve the experience of reading a badly designed, scanned PDF as much as I could (it’s an important part of interacting with FOIA documents!) while ensuring that the tool was still a technically pleasing experience.
 To do this, I layered the hand-typed HTML of the document on top of the original PDF and then did my best to align the type of the PDF and HTML.